-We also request the legislature to create a strategy to address the use of local levy funding for basic education obligations that are properly the state's responsibility.
+The legislature will also need to address a strategy for ensuring the separation of local levy funding from basic education obligations that is properly the state's responsibility.
 As you consider the parameters of local levies, know that the Board's primary concern is that our system maintains a commitment to equitable funding for all students.
 Our collective belief is that resources do play an important role in improving student achievement.
 Data seem to suggest that persistent and wide gaps in resources tend to manifest in opportunity and achievement gaps for students.
 It is not necessary to eliminate local levies in our future system.
-It is necessary to have a thoughtful plan for what programs and services they are allowed to support, and for local levy opportunities to be reasonably equitable across wealthy and poor communities.
+It is only necessary to have a thoughtful plan for what programs and services they are allowed to support, and for local levy opportunities to be reasonably equitable across wealthy and poor communities.